 The SDK supports always-on listening using a trigger phrase.
 This approach is currently not viable for listening sessions longer than 1-2 hours.
 When using decoding graphs built with trigger phrase support, the SDK will listen continuously until it recognizes the trigger phrase (which will be reported via callback); after the trigger phrase has been recognized the SDK will start reporting partial results via callbacks and use VAD rules to stop listening.

-Partial and final results determine, via callbacks, the most likely sequence of words spoken by the the user.
-Partial results will only provide word transcripts, whereas final result also include timing and confidence scores for each recognized word.
+Partial and final results provide, via callbacks, the most likely sequence of words spoken by the the user.
+Partial results will only provide words recognized, whereas final result also include timing, and optionally, goodness of pronunciation scores for each phoneme in a recognized word.